 Kolkata is the capital of the Indian state of West Bengal.
-It is the prime business, commercial, and financial hub of eastern India and the main port of communication for the North-East Indian states, as well as has the third-largest urban economy of India.
+It is eastern India's prime business, commercial, and financial hub and the main port of communication for the North-East Indian states.
+It also has the third-largest urban economy in India.

 Kolkata is home to West Bengal's film industry Tollywood, and cultural institutions, such as the Academy of Fine Arts, the Victoria Memorial, the Asiatic Society, the Indian Museum and the National Library of India.

 Kolkata also hosts the Agri Horticultural Society of India, the Geological Survey of India, the Botanical Survey of India, the Calcutta Mathematical Society, the Indian Science Congress Association, the Zoological Survey of India, the Institution of Engineers, the Anthropological Survey of India and the Indian Public Health Association.

 Kolkata has a tropical wet-and-dry climate.
 Summers (March–June) are hot and humid, with 30 °C to 40 °C. Winter lasts roughly two and a half months, with seasonal lows dipping to 9–11 °C in December and January.
 May is the hottest month in this city.

 The winter is mild, and very comfortable weather pertains over the city throughout this season.
 Often, in April–June, the city is struck by heavy rains or dusty squalls followed by thunderstorms or hailstorms, bringing cooling relief from the prevailing humidity.

 The religious and cultural values of Kolkata

 Kolkata has been called the "City of Furious, Creative Energy" and the "cultural capital of India''.